exposit/pythia-oracle/README.md

 ### Be sure to make a separate back up of your saves folder before upgrading to a new version!!!
+Especially from pre-0.7.0 versions, since 0.7.0 upgrades the main display routine.

-### Pythia-Oracle 0.6.0
+### Pythia-Oracle 0.7.0
 Project page is [here](https://exposit.github.io/pythia-oracle/).
 My blog is [here](https://exposit.github.io/katamoiran/).

 #### What is it?